To find out more about the £100K Homes scheme please browse our list of FAQs.

 Who decides who gets to buy £100K Homes and how?

 The Cambridgeshire and Peterborough Combined Authority will manage this process. £100K Homes are aimed at helping people to buy houses close to where they work and in communities where they may have strong connections.
 Applicants for £100K Homes will be scored against criteria relating to these key aims.
 The higher they score, the more chance they will have of buying a £100K Home.
-A full guide to how this works will be published on this website in due course.
+Please see our Allocations Policy for full details on how it works.

 What are the main drawbacks of buying a £100K Home?